khulnasoft/integrations-core/boundary/README.md

 ## Overview

-This check monitors [Boundary][1] through the Datadog Agent.
+This check monitors [Boundary][1] through the Khulnasoft Agent.
 The minimum supported version of Boundary is `0.8.0`.

 ## Setup